urbanware-org/clap/README.md

 In order to use the module, *Python* 3.6 or higher must be installed.

 > [!NOTE]
-> Since the core functionality itself has not changed, version 1.1.12 can still be used which supports older *Python* versions as well as `OptionParser`.
+> Since the core functionality itself has not changed, version 1.1.12 can still be used, which supports older *Python* versions as well as `OptionParser`.

 [Top](#clap)